 Due to safety concerns we can’t accept your effect if it contains a photograph or photorealistic image of a person.
 If you need to include an image of a person, make sure it can’t be mistaken for a photograph.

 For example, when creating a “Who are you?” randomizer effect, use non-realistic cartoon images instead of photos of real or fictional people.

 My effect wasn’t accepted because my demo video was not captured in the Facebook or Instagram camera

-You need to record a live demo of a real person using your effect directly from the Instagram or Facebook camera, with no editing or post-production.
+You need to record a live demo of your effect being used, directly from the Instagram or Facebook camera, with no editing or post-production.

 If you take a screen recording of a default Spark preview or film your laptop or mobile device screen, your effect will be rejected.

-If there is a logo in your effect it must be natural to the real-world environment or surface it appears on.
+All logos in your effect must be natural to the real-world environment or surface they appear on.
 A single logo on a hat or T-shirt is acceptable.